TSA Rules for Breast Milk: What Every Traveling Parent Needs to Know

 Can I Freeze Breast Milk Before Traveling?

 Yes, you can freeze breast milk before traveling.
-Just make certain it’s properly stored in airtight containers.
-Label them with dates and use the oldest milk first to maintain freshness during your trip.
+Store it in airtight containers and use the oldest milk first to keep things organized.

 How Do I Keep Breast Milk Cold During Transit?